Onit Documentation

 Configuring REST Response Paths

-If the goal of the REST Request Action is to ensure that the request successfully POSTs a record at the targeted endpoint, then the Action must be configured to handle both the successful and unsuccessful responses.
-In order to do this, often it is necessary to create a Conditional Compound Action (CCA) Action where the Rest Request Action is the first Action, and then there are defined “success” and “failure” CCAs that follow the Rest Request.
+Suppose the goal of the REST Request Action is to ensure that the request successfully POSTs a record at the targeted endpoint.
+In that case, the Action must be configured to handle both the successful and unsuccessful responses.
+To do this, often it is necessary to create a Conditional Compound Action (CCA) Action where the Rest Request Action is the first Action, and then there are defined “success” and “failure” CCAs that follow the Rest Request.

 JSON Liquid Filter